top-banner-flour.jpg

 The issue is that we are used to reading changes in weight on the scale as loss or gain of fat mass.
 But in reality, the difference in weight resulting from a balanced diet that still includes carbs only has to do with liquids, not fat mass.

-On top of that, diets without carbohydrates are not really sustainable – carbs are the main fuel to make our bodies work! – so people following them just end up regularly regaining all of the pounds lost in the form of liquids later on, in a sort of yo-yo effect.
+On top of that, diets without carbohydrates are not sustainable – carbs are the main fuel to make our bodies work! – so people following them just end up regularly regaining all of the pounds lost in the form of liquids later on, in a sort of yo-yo effect.

 Should we reduce the intake of bread and pasta as we get older?